 (Note) Selected regions defined as Table 2.
-It shows percentages of the region beyond the two standards is calculated from the selected regions (24 regions) in each year.
+It shows percentages of the region beyond the two standards calculated from the selected regions (24 regions) in each year.

 (Source) Author’s calculation

 Table 2 Percentage of the Economic Growth Rate of Selected Regions (region base, %)